 We have no right to question God, nor to put Him to the test (Luke 4:12).

 We have no moral right to put God to the test, but we also see how this is self-refuting.
 We are created in God's image, and God imparted knowledge to us through revelation so that we may know things for certain.
-How can we then use our God-given minds to put God to the test, who has given us the mind and knowledge in order to question things?
+How can we then use our God-given minds to put God to the test, who has given us the mind and knowledge to question things?

 Water cannot rise above its source, in the same way, our thoughts and knowledge that was given to us by God, cannot be used to question the existence of God.
 It's a self-defeating scenario.